 - Mainframe - JES 2/3 & CICS, MQ

 - Business Application integration - SAP, Social, Mobile-REST

 - Java, .Net, MQ-Series, FILE, XML, FAX, VOIP, SNMP, LDAP, CMIS

-ISIS Papyrus enables enterprise application integration for your business communication and document systems with two types of tools to meet virtually any need you may have:
+ISIS Papyrus enables enterprise application integration for your business communication and document systems with two types of connectors to meet virtually any need you may have:

-- Adapters (MQ, SOAP, XML) for loose coupling of business application data with document application in a platform- and compiler-independent format
+- Adapters for loose coupling of business application data with document application in a platform- and compiler-independent format

 - Typemanager for database-independent interfaces and SQL support

 Papyrus Adapters help minimize the cost and risk of interfacing with outside systems by foregoing the limitations of commonly used APIs.
 The Papyrus EAI approach not only prevents a significant amount of custom programming but also ensures that the leading system can continue to monitor the process without passing control to a third-party application or system.

 A broad variety of Papyrus Adapters connect the document system with vital business application data from almost any major legacy or mainstream system or application.
 These platform- and compiler-independent connectors reduce drastically the amount of time and effort required for interfacing with applications that span multiple systems and require the passing of documents and data between these systems.